SenseNet/docs.sensenet.com/content/tutorials/content-types.md

 ```<ContentType name="Contract" parentType="File"..>```

-You've created a content type names Contract that is inherited from the built-in type File.
+You've created a content type named Contract that is inherited from the built-in type File.
 That means that all the fields and configurations from parent type File are available on Contract type as well (in the next paragraph you can see which are these) and you have to define only those fields that are required on Contract and are not part of File's fieldset.

 ```xml
 ...